Cosmian/mse-cli/documentation/docs/configuration.md

 - [ghcr.io/cosmian/mse-pytorch:20230104085621](https://github.com/Cosmian/mse-docker-pytorch/pkgs/container/mse-pytorch).
 This docker contains plenty of flask and machine learning dependencies.

-You can test that your code properly runs inside this docker using [`mse-ctl test`](subcommand/test.md).
+You can test that your code properly runs inside this docker using [`mse test`](subcommand/test.md).

 If you need to install other dependencies, you can create a new docker from [ghcr.io/cosmian/mse-base:20230104084742](https://github.com/Cosmian/mse-docker-base).
 This docker will be allowed to be started in an MSE architecture after a review by a *Cosmian* member.
 To do so, please contact tech@cosmian.com and provide your `Dockerfile` and the link to your docker image.